Transport

 Children design and make a controllable, battery-powered toy vehicle using card, wood, found materials, mechanical and electrical components.
 The toy created can be based on an actual vehicle, on a vehicle from a book or film, or it can be a fantasy vehicle developed from the pupil's imagination.

-Brompton Bicycle: Key Stage 1 Resources
+Brompton Bicycle: Key Stage 1 resources

 Aimed at children ages 5-7, contains five design and technology projects that focus on bicycles.
 Children evaluate bicycle designs, then design and make: bicycle parts and accessories for characters from a book, teddy or for a particular purpose.